proxy-studios/pandora/Documents/English/ReadMe.txt

 Antivirus and firewall software play an important role in your computer security.
 They help protect your computer from viruses, malware and spyware infections.
 However, when protecting your computer, they can prevent legitimate programs, like Pandora, from installing, updating or running.
-Disabling or temporarily uninstalling your security software can help resolve these conflicts.
+Adding exceptions for Pandora executables or disabling your security software can help resolve these conflicts.

 Note: Some security programs will continue to partially run even when disabled.
 They may require full uninstallation or reconfiguration to resolve.